gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-json.md

 # What is JSON?

-JavaScript Object Notation is a commonly used data format used for storing and transporting data; notably the industry standard for modern web requests.
+JavaScript Object Notation is a commonly used data format that can be used for storing and transporting data; notably the industry standard for modern web requests.
 It's constructed of a set of key value pairs as exampled: